meyer-lab/asmlab.org/_posts/lit/2020-10-15-Perelson_multivalent_binding.markdown

 - Computational method
 - Systems Biology
 ---
 Our lab has developed a multi-ligand, multi-receptor, multi-valent binding model.
 It has been utilized to model the [antibody Fc-FcγR interactions](https://doi.org/10.1016/j.cels.2018.05.018) as well as to improve drug selective cell population binding.
-This classical work is the original wisdom that inspires our work and many others.
+This classical biophysics work is the original wisdom that inspires our model.